ewanhowell5195/skia-canvas-draw-text/README.md

   - Set the text to be bold

 ## Return value
+When a `ctx` is provided, an object is returned with the follow properties:
+- canvas.textWidth
+  - The width of the text in the output canvas
+- canvas.textHeight
+  - The height of the text in the output canvas

-When no `ctx` is provided, a canvas is returned.
+When no `ctx` is provided, a canvas is returned with the following custom properties set:
-This canvas has some custom properties set on it.
 - canvas.textWidth
   - The width of the text in the output canvas
 - canvas.textHeight